paulomonezi/Pokedex/README.md

-a simple card view project, based on pokemon theme. created when studying the basics of html/css/js
+A simple card view project, based on pokemon theme.
+Created when studying the basics of html/css/js

 feel free to use and edit as you want